 - Warm mist

 - Cool mist

-Warm mist and cool are quite similar with some distinctive differences.
-Evaporative is a best less common but also has some advantages the other 2 don’t have.
+Warm mist and cool are fairly similar but have some distinct differences.
+Evaporative models are less common but have some advantages (and disadvantages) the other 2 don’t have.

 Humidifier type differences